-- 3. The CAA must- - (a) develop and publish a national policy for the classification of UK airspace; - (b) classify UK airspace in accordance with such national policy, publish such classification, keep such classification under review and, as the CAA considers necessary, modify it regularly consider whether such classification should be reviewed, carry out a review (which includes consultation with airspace users) where the CAA considers a change to classification might be made and, as the CAA considers appropriate, amend any classification in accordance with procedures developed and published by the CAA for making such amendments; - (ba) in developing the national policy referred to in sub-paragraph (a), classifying UK airspace under sub-paragraph (b), or amending the classification of a volume of airspace under that sub-paragraph, seek to ensure that the amount of controlled airspace is the minimum required to maintain a high standard of air safety and, subject to overriding national security or defence requirements, that the needs of all airspace users is reflected on an equitable basis; - (c) develop and publish rules, guidelines, technical design criteria and common procedures for the use of UK airspace; - (d) ensure that an Aeronautical Information Service is provided for UK airspace, including the CAA being responsible for the form and content of the UK AIP, in accordance with international obligations (including Annex 15 of the International Convention on Civil Aviation); - (e) prepare and maintain a co-ordinated strategy and plan for the use of all UK airspace for air navigation up to 2040, including for the modernisation of the use of such airspace; - (f) consult the Secretary of State in relation to the preparation and maintenance of such strategy and the detail to be included in such plan; and - (g) report to the Secretary of State annually on the delivery of the strategy referred to in sub-paragraph (e), the first such report to be provided by the end of 2018.
+3. The CAA must-

+- (a) develop and publish a national policy for the classification of UK airspace, - (b) classify UK airspace in accordance with such national policy, publish such classification, regularly consider whether such classification should be reviewed, carry out a review (which includes consultation with airspace users) where the CAA considers a change to classification might be made and, as the CAA considers appropriate, amend any classification in accordance with procedures developed and published by the CAA for making such amendments, - (c) in developing the national policy referred to in sub-paragraph (a), classifying UK airspace under sub-paragraph (b), or amending the classification of a volume of airspace under that sub-paragraph, seek to ensure that the amount of controlled airspace is the minimum required to maintain a high standard of air safety and, subject to overriding national security or defence requirements, that the needs of all airspace users are reflected on an equitable basis, - (d) develop and publish rules, guidelines, technical design criteria and common procedures for the use of UK airspace, - (e) ensure that an Aeronautical Information Service is provided for UK airspace, including the CAA being responsible for the form and content of the UK AIP, in accordance with international obligations (including Annex 15 of the International Convention on Civil Aviation), - (f) maintain and keep under review the AMS and consult the Secretary of State in relation to the AMS including any current or future implementation plans associated with it, and - (g) report to the Secretary of State annually on the delivery of the AMS.

-Airspace changes: procedure and guidance
+Proposals for airspace design changes: procedure and guidance